MicrosoftDocs/customer-insights/ci-docs/data/export-destinations.md

 There are two main types of exports:

-- **Data-out exports** let you export any type of table available in Dynamics 365 Customer Insights - Data.
-The tables that you select for export are exported with all data fields, metadata, schemas, and mapping details.
-A common use case for the export of full tables, which we call a data-out export, is to share data to Azure Data Lake Gen2, from where organizations can further process these tables with their custom solutions.
 - **Segment exports** let you export segment tables from Customer Insights - Data.
 Segments represent a list of customer profiles.
 When exporting segments, you choose which data fields to include in each export.
 A common use case for such exports is sharing lists of your customers to advertising services like Google Ads or Meta Ads for marketing purposes.
+- **Data-out exports** let you export any type of table available in Dynamics 365 Customer Insights - Data.
+The tables that you select for export are exported with all data fields, metadata, schemas, and mapping details.
+A common use case for the export of full tables, which we call a data-out export, is to share data to Azure Data Lake Gen2, from where organizations can further process these tables with their custom solutions.
+We recommend that for these scenarios you use Dataverse's data sharing features with our [tables in Dataverse]([url](/dynamics365/customer-insights/data/tables#customer-insights---data-tables-in-dataverse)):
+   - Use [Power BI with Dataverse data](/power-apps/maker/data-platform/use-powerbi-dataverse).
+It ensures you benefit from our [integration into Dataverse](integrate-d365-apps.md).
+   - Benefit from insights in Microsoft Fabric with [Dataverse's link to Fabric and Microsoft OneLake]([url](/power-apps/maker/data-platform/azure-synapse-link-view-in-fabric)).

 ### Segment exports